 Cate Brus-Austin experimented with a variety of clay stamp making techniques, but was not getting the the crisp quality of line she was looking for.
 Then a friend mentioned having access to a 3D printer.
 Cate and her friend printed a variety of clay stamp shapes on the printer and one became her Holy Grail of pattern making!
-In this post from the March/April 2018 issue of Pottery Making Illustrated, Cate shares how she uses this stamp to make beautiful patterns on her work. –Jennifer Poellot Harnetty, editor.
+In this post from the Pottery Making Illustrated archives, Cate shares how she uses this stamp to make beautiful patterns on her work. –Jennifer Poellot Harnetty, editor.

 Making Clay Stamps